Gardening Terminology: Strange Gardening & Botanical Words That Are Important For Gardeners

 Buds are undeveloped or embryonic shoots and what leaves, flowers and subsequent seeds or fruit will develop from.

-An underground storage organ typical of the daffodil and lily families.
+A bulb is an underground storage organ typical of the daffodil and lily families.
 It is effectively a self-contained bud, that can remain dormant when growing conditions aren’t good, that can be detached from the parent plant and will remain viable.
 It consists of a stem surrounded by fleshy scale leaves and flower.
 The embryonic flower is contained within the bud and will have formed between the time the plant last flowered and the time the bulb was finally formed.
 Blind bulbs have no flower embryo and are usually formed when the plant has been too dry after flowering or the foliage has been damaged before the bulb has been fully formed.

 Gardening Terminology – C